Author: Melody Jones

 Confessions of a Younger Applicant

-Vantage Point had the pleasure of interviewing Anjelica, a Columbia Business School graduate, about her experience as a younger MBA applicant with <2 years of experience.
-She’s now a successful finance professional at a major bank in New York City and a valuable resource for anyone with a non-traditional pre-MBA career or limited pre-MBA work experience....
+Vantage Point interviewed Anjelica, a Columbia Business School graduate who got in as a younger MBA applicant with less than 2 years of experience.
+She's now a successful finance professional at a major bank in New York City.
+Her story offers valuable guidance for anyone with a non-traditional pre-MBA career or limited work experience considering applying...